1.

 What has Myanmar said?

 The government blocked international investigators from probing rights violations on Myanmar soil.
 This included barring entry to the UN-mandated fact-finding mission and the UN’s special rapporteurs for the country.
+In 2019, Suu Kyi defended Myanmar against accusations of genocide at the ICJ.

 The February 2021 military coup may have shifted public perceptions of international justice, and of the Rohingya and other ethnic groups who have lived through years of discrimination and conflicts.
-Violent military crackdowns – once concentrated in remote border regions – are now directed at a broad section of Myanmar society opposed to the coup.
+Violent military crackdowns – once concentrated in remote border regions – are now directed at a broad section of Myanmar society opposed to the junta.

 In August 2021, the National Unity Government (NUG), the shadow government that includes elected officials ousted in the coup, indicated it would accept the jurisdiction of the International Criminal Court.
 Earlier, officials said the NUG would “actively seek justice and accountability”, and pledged to repeal or amend citizenship laws that have excluded most Rohingya.

-What is the situation in Bangladesh’s refugee camps?
+What’s the situation in the refugee camps?

+The swollen refugee camps of southern Bangladesh now have the population of a large city but little basic infrastructure.
 The majority of Rohingya refugees live in camps with population densities of less than 15 square metres per person – far below the minimum international guidelines for refugee camps (30 to 45 square metres per person).
 The risk of disease outbreaks is high in such crowded conditions, aid groups say.

 Rohingya refugees live in fragile shelters in the middle of floodplains and on landslide-prone hillsides.
 Aid groups say seasonal monsoon floods threaten large parts of the camps, which are also poorly prepared for powerful cyclones that typically peak along coastal Bangladesh in May and October.
 The government has constructed barbed-wire fences around parts of the camps.
 Rohingya say these fences made it difficult for people to escape a March 2021 fire that destroyed thousands of tent homes.